adarshraj99/ML-DL.md/ML testing.md

 - ##### Cross Validation:
  Dataset is divided into sets of data.
 Some set of data is used for training the model and other sets are used for verification of the tranined model.
 - ##### High Variance:
-Caused due to overfitting ,underfitting, Noise in training data, Complex modeling.
+Caused due to overfitting ,Noise in training data, Complex modeling.
 Here, model performs exceptionally well on training dataset but fails to generalize and performs poorly on the data.

 ## Supervised Learning:
 It is type of machine learning algorithm that learns from labeled data.
 Here, ML model needs a trainer to train model on the labeled data(with correct answer or tagged data).